 - 1 cup butter, softened

 - 1/4 cup granulated sugar

 - 2 large eggs

 - 1 cup semisweet chocolate chips

-In the bowl of a stand mixer fitted with the paddle attachment, beat butter, granulated sugar, brown sugar, eggs, and vanilla until well blended.
-Mix in flour mixture until incorporated.
-Remove from the stand mixer and with a wooden spoon fold in chocolate chips and oats.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter, granulated sugar, and brown sugar until creamy.

 - Add eggs and vanilla and mix until just blended.

 - Add in flour mixture and pulse until just incorporated.